From BR Bullpen

 Topps is the most popular maker of baseball cards.
 The company can trace its roots back to 1890.
 The Topps name goes back to 1938.

-The following year, Topps produced a more popular set.
-The set was on a thicker stock and featured 407 player cards over three series.
-These cards were larger than the 1951 cards at 2 5/8" by 3 5/8".
-The cards featured realistic drawings of the players.
-The most valuable card Topps has ever produced was in the 1952 set, #311 featured Mickey Mantle.
 Typically, the sets were issued in series at different times of the season; the lower numbers would be released earlier and in greater numbers, as they would not be withdrawn when the next series was released.
 The later series would become more valuable as they were on the market for a shorter period and, as result, were bought in smaller numbers.
 Mantle's card was part of the series which had a shorter sales run; in this case, it was a much smaller print run, given Topps was still establishing its business model.
-Most of the buyers were kids whose objective was not necessarily to keep the cards in pristine condition for future re-sale, but to "trade, play or flip" them, thus ensuring that they would become well-worn, or thrown away (typically, as the cliché goes, when the now grown teenager moved out of the house and his mother would throw away the shoebox in which he kept his cards.
-Topps played on this cliché for its 60th anniversary, introducing a series of commemorative cards reproducing its old designs in its 2011 set, which it called "the cards your mother threw away").
+Most of the buyers were kids whose objective was not necessarily to keep the cards in pristine condition for future re-sale, but to "trade, play or flip" them, thus ensuring that they would become well-worn, or thrown away.
+As the cliché goes, when the now-grown teenager moved out of the house , his mother would throw away his childhood possessions, including the shoe box in which he kept his cards.
+Topps played on this cliché for its 60th anniversary, introducing a series of commemorative cards reproducing its old designs in its 2011 set, which it called "the cards your mother threw away".
 It would be a few years before adult collectors appeared on the market in significant numbers, but that initial set had already become singularly valuable by then.

-From the purchase of the Bowman brand in 1956 until 1980, Topps produced the only regular set of cards save the 1963 Fleer set.
-Their popularity waned however, in the early 1990s with the emergence of Upper Deck.
+From the purchase of the Bowman brand in 1956 until 1980, Topps produced the only regular set of cards save the 1963 Fleer and 1976 SSPC sets (the SSPC set had copy on the backs written by Keith Olbermann).
+Their popularity waned in the early 1990s however with the emergence of Upper Deck.
 In 1992, Topps dropped gum from its regular series cards.
+With the proliferation of special collectors' sets and other limited edition cards, Topps managed to survive and to regain popularity because its basic set, which has avoided most of the trends and gimmicks introduced by competitors, provides a direct link to six decades of history.
+Almost all of the classic designs used by "retro" sets introduced in recent years harken back to designs introduced in older Topps sets.

 Topps continues to produce several sets of cards for many sports.